a3X3k/Hydra/README.md

 pip install pyttsx3
 ```

-- This will install the `pyttsx3` library in your machine or the virtual environment if you are using it.
+- This will install the `pyttsx3` library.

 ### Text-To-Speech using Pyttsx3